outerbounds/whisper-metaflow/README.md

 # Run Whisper With Metaflow 👋

 This repository offers you a way to transcribe YouTube videos from only their URLs.
-OpenAI's [Whisper model](https://github.com/openai/whisper) is integrated into a Metaflow workflow that will help you scale horizontally or vertically to quickly produce as many images as you need.
+OpenAI's [Whisper model](https://github.com/openai/whisper) is used with Metaflow to transcribe the audio from many videos in parallel.
 To run the code in this repository in the cloud you will need access to a Metaflow deployment configured with S3 storage.
 You can also run locally if you prefer, but it may take a long time to use the larger versions of Whisper.
 If you want to learn more about Metaflow or need help getting set up, find us on [Slack](http://slack.outerbounds.co/)!

 # Operate Metaflow on AWS Infrastructure
 Note: You can skip this section if you are not interested in running on the cloud.